 The FBI collects these data through the Uniform Crime Reporting (UCR) Program.

 This table provides the percent change in offenses known to law enforcement, by region, for the first 6 months of 2017 and 2018.

 Important note about rape data

-The rape data reported by those agencies using the UCR legacy definition for either 2016, 2017, or both years are not included in the rape percent change.
+The rape data reported using the UCR legacy definition for either 2017, 2018, or both years are not included in the rape percent change.

 The U.S. Census Bureau has established the four regions of the United States, which are used by the UCR Program in compiling the nation’s crime data.
-The following table lists the 50 states and the District of Columbia arranged according to the regions of the United States.
+The following table lists Preliminary Semiannual Uniform Crime Report, U.S. Department of Justice—Federal Bureau of Investigation January-June, 2018 Released February 2019 2 the 50 states and the District of Columbia arranged according to the regions of the United States.

 District of Columbia

 Contact the FBI’s Criminal Justice Information Services Division via e-mail at https://forms.fbi.gov/assistance-with-uniform-crime-statistics-information.